JochenHiller/jochenontour/docs/OpenIssues.md

 * Automatic testing of all links in website, UI tests with different browsers
 * Rework impressum, "Datenschutzerklaerung"
 * Make "date" a timestamp to order within same day (e.g. 2017-05-31)
+* Include videos as alternative from Google Drive

 ## Done

+* ~~Make video responsive using gatsby-remark-responsive-iframe plugin~~
 * ~~Use catch plugin to optimize local links to not load them again~~
 * ~~Open external links in its own window/tab~~
 * ~~Added link checker script to check for dead links~~